-For best performance, flooring should be ideally conditioned, installed and maintained to consistent indoor temperatures of 60°-80° F and relative humidity of not below 30% - or exceeding 70% (not to exceed a 30% fuctuation in relative humidity, before, during and after the installation and for the life of the flooring).
-Ideal interior environmental conditions will vary from region to region and jobsite to jobsite, the relative humidity figures on your project project maybe higher or lower.
+For best performance, flooring should be ideally conditioned, installed and maintained to consistent indoor temperatures of 60°- 80°F and relative humidity of 30% - 70% (not to exceed a 30% fluctuation in relative humidity, before, during and after the installation and for the life of the flooring.
+Ideal interior environmental conditions will vary from region to region and jobsite to jobsite, the relative humidity figures on your project maybe higher or lower.

-The key is to ensure that the change in relative humidity stays within a 30% range (e.g.30% to 60% or 35% to 65% etc...) and does not fluctuate beyond 30% for sustained periods, enough to affect the flooring.
-Home environments where the relative humidity drops below 30% are not recommended.
+The key is to ensure that the change in relative humidity stays within a 30% range (e.g.30% to 70% or 35% to 65% etc...) and does not fluctuate beyond 30% for sustained periods, enough to affect the flooring.
+Home environments where the relative humidity drops below 30% or exceeding 70% are not recommended.